CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 banner_image: /images/uploads/holding_hands.jpg
 priority: true
 ---
-Join us as we live stream Worship for Cornerstone Presbyterian Church from the home of Pastor Jen.
+Join us Sundays as we live stream Worship for Cornerstone Presbyterian Church on Youtube at 10:30 a.m.